 about the owner

 Little Korboose Founder, CEO & Creative Director, April Nemeth, is an artist, designer & entrepreneur.
 From a family of creatives, April got her start as an artist at a young age and works in a variety of mediums.
-She attended Kent State University and holds a BFA/MA in design.
+She attended Kent University and holds a BFA/MA in design.
 While there, April fell in love with modern design and architecture traces of which can be seen in her own work.
 Over a decade after founding the company, she still hand draws every LK design herself, while simultaneously leading the vision.
-Recent partners of note include West Elm, Urban Outfitters, Anthropologie and Simon Pearce.
+Recent partners of note include West Elm, Anthropologie and Fab Fit Fun.
+April’s work has been featured in Dwell, Vogue and most recently GRAY magazine.

-April is also a bit of a wanderlust and much of her work is inspired by her travels, specifically to the western part of the US.
-Throughout her childhood to now she has frequented this part of the world and has enjoyed visiting Native American reservations and national parks such as the Badlands, Yosemite and Joshua Tree.
+April is a bit of a wanderlust and much of her work is inspired by nature and her travels, specifically the western part of the US.
+Throughout her childhood to now she has explored this part of the world and has enjoyed visiting preserved lands such as the Badlands, Yosemite and Joshua Tree National Park.
 April’s childhood home was filled with artifacts from family adventures which were always a source of inspiration.

 While not designing or directing at Little Korboose, April leads a full-service multi-disciplinary studio, The Studio of April Nemeth, where together with her team she creates strategy, design and production across all platforms.
 To balance it all out, April is also a certified yoga teacher with a concentration in Vinyasa Yoga and guided meditation.
 In 2018, she founded Juniper & Stone an experiential company which fosters inspired living by way of creative immersions and workshops around the globe.